 A long time member of the death penalty abolition movement, Daniel is ecstatic to work for CMN as the Director of Advancement.
 He has worked previously with Alvernia University, the Jesuit Volunteer Corps, the Health Federation of Philadelphia, and the Community Center at Visitation in various programming and development capacities.
 He has a BA in Spanish and History from Xavier University and an MS in Nonprofit Leadership from the University of Pennsylvania.
 In his free time, Daniel enjoys urban gardening, volunteering at Catholic Worker houses, and geocaching.

-Caitlin Morneau is excited to work with CMN as the Restorative Justice Consultant.
+Caitlin Morneau is excited to work with CMN as Director of Restorative Justice.
 After early formation in immersive Catholic service experiences during her undergraduate studies at the University of New Hampshire, Caitlin spent a year as an AmeriCorps Caseworker with Catholic Charities of Baltimore.
-Since then she has worked in administrative and programmatic capacities with DC area non-profits including Catholic Volunteer Network, Youth Service Opportunities Project and Smith Center for Healing and the Arts.
+Caitlin has worked for change in her communities through direct social services, programmatic and operational capacities at agencies such as Catholic Volunteer Network, Youth Service Opportunities Project and Smith Center for Healing and the Arts.
 Caitlin is currently an MA Candidate in Conflict Transformation at Eastern Mennonite University and serves on the Board of Directors at Bethlehem Farm in Alderson, WV.

 Emma Tacke is CMN's Associate Director of Community Engagement.
 After obtaining a bachelor's degree in Political Science and Gender Studies from the College of Saint Benedict, Emma moved to Seattle, Washington for a year of service with the Jesuit Volunteer Corps.
 Upon completing JVC NW Emma spent a year with NETWORK Lobby in Washington D.C. working for social and economic issues as a Grassroots Mobilization Associate.
 As a lifelong Catholic and believer in the sanctity of human life, joining CMN seems like a natural segue for Emma.